“Artists don’t make objects. Artists make mythologies”

 Hullekes stained dye is a plant based dye and done by hand in Arnhem, the Netherlands.
 Each dye is unique.

 In the pictures you see Boy and Emilia both wearing the size A Kapoor Tunic.
 The Kapoor Tunic is made to fit most people, and only comes in our size A.

 Boy wears a size A. He is a Medium, 185 cm tall, his chest is 91 cm, hips 92 cm.

 Emilia wears a size A. She is a Small, 174 cm tall, her chest is 81 cm, hips 91 cm.

 Each Kapoor Tunic will get its own unique code and a matching Clothing Passport.
 Make sure to use the passport to create your personal narrative.

-Are you done with the tunic?
+Are you done with the shirt?
 We are always happy to receive old items back, especially if they are provided with their original passport.
-Or give the tunic, including its passport, to your beloved friend or family member.
+Or give the skirt, including its passport, to your beloved friend or family member.
 But never forget: do not throw away your Hul le Kes garment.